Kimiya Hosseini

-Kimia Hosseini (کیمیا حسینی, born 29 July 2003) is an Iranian actress.
+Kimia Hosseini (born August 7, 2003 in Tehran, Iran) is an Iranian actress.
+She is known for her roles in A Separation (2011) and Bodyguard (2016) among others.

-Hosseini made her acting debut in 2009 at the age of nine, when she starred as daughter of main characters in Asghar Farhadi's Oscar-winning film A Separation (2011).
-She won the Silver Bear for Best Actress at the 61st Berlin International Film Festival jointly with Leila Hatami, Sareh Bayat, and Sarina Farhadi as an ensemble for A Separation.
+Hosseini made her acting debut in 2010 at the age of seven.
+In this experience, she starred as daughter of main characters in Asghar Farhadi's Oscar-winning film A Separation (2011).
+She won the Silver Bear for Best Actress at the 61st Berlin International Film Festival jointly with Leila Hatami, Sareh Bayat, Sarina Farhadi and Shirin Yazdanbakhsh as part of ensemble of A Separation.